David S. Wishart

-David S. Wishart FRSC (born December 7, 1961) is a Canadian researcher and a Distinguished University Professor in the Department of Biological Sciences and the Department of Computing Science at the University of Alberta.
+David S. Wishart FRSC (born December 7, 1961) is a Canadian researcher in metabolomics and a Distinguished University Professor in the Department of Biological Sciences and the Department of Computing Science at the University of Alberta.
 Wishart also holds cross appointments in the Faculty of Pharmacy and Pharmaceutical Sciences and the Department of Laboratory Medicine and Pathology in the Faculty of Medicine and Dentistry.
 Additionally, Wishart holds a joint appointment in metabolomics at the Pacific Northwest National Laboratory in Richland, Washington.
 Wishart is well known for his pioneering contributions to the fields of protein NMR spectroscopy, bioinformatics, cheminformatics and metabolomics.
-In 2011, Wishart founded the Metabolomics Innovation Centre (TMIC), which is Canada's national metabolomics laboratory.
+In 2011, Wishart founded the Metabolomics Innovation Centre (TMIC), which is Canada's national metabolomics laboratory.He is also the recipient of the Brockhouse Award, a prestigious Natural Sciences and Engineering Research Council of Canada (NSERC) Prize/Award recognizing outstanding teamwork in science and engineering.

-Wishart is a successful serial entrepreneur.
-Since 1995 he has launched 8 successful start-up biotech companies, including Chenomx, OMx Personal Health Analytics and Molecular You Corp.
-With more than 500 publications and >100,000 citations over his career, he has been consistently ranked among the world's top 100 scientists in any discipline and among the world's top 200 life scientists.
+Wishart is also a biotech entrepreneur.
+Since 1995 he has launched eight start-up biotech companies, including Chenomx, OMx Personal Health Analytics and Molecular You Corp.
+With more than 500 publications and >140,000 citations over his career, he has been consistently ranked among the world's most cited scientists in any discipline and among the world's most cited 200 life scientists.

 Early life and education

 Wishart was born and raised in Edmonton, Alberta, Canada and has one brother, Ian (a physician) and one sister, Sandy.
 His mother, Patricia worked as a naturalist and author; his father William was a wildlife biologist with the government of Alberta.
 Wishart identifies as Metis.
 He has both Cree and Assiniboine ancestry from his father's side and Scottish ancestry from his mother's side.
 As a youth, Wishart learned to hunt, fish and trap from his father, who also used to operate his own trapline.
-These early experiences with the natural world inspired Wishart's intense interest in natural science.

 Wishart received his B.Sc.
 (Honours, First Class) in physics from the University of Alberta in 1983 and his M.Phil.
 (1986) and Ph.D. degrees (1991) in molecular biophysics from Yale University.
-Wishart completed his Ph.D. under the supervision of Frederic M. Richards and his post-doctoral studies (1991-1995) under the supervision of Brian D. Sykes.
+Wishart completed his Ph.D. under the supervision of Frederic M. Richards and his post-doctoral studies (1991–1995) under the supervision of Brian D. Sykes.